-Drunk Driving Defense in Murfreesboro, TN
+DUI Defense Lawyer in Murfreesboro, TN

 As soon as possible after the arrest, we strongly advise that you contact the Law Office of Michael Auffinger to secure an aggressive DUI defense.
-As an experienced drunk driver lawyer serving clients in and around Murfreesboro, Attorney Auffinger understands what is at stake, how your life can be dramatically affected, and what can be done to give you the best chance at a favorable outcome.
+As an experienced drunk driver lawyer serving clients in and around Murfreesboro, Attorney Auffinger understands what is at stake, how your life can be dramatically affected, and what can be done to give you the best chance at a favorable outcome during the Tennessee DUI process.
 He will start by thoroughly investigating all aspects of your arrest, from why you were pulled over in the first place, to all facets of police procedure, chemical testing, and more.
 Tennessee DUI cases are a complex mix of law, science, and technology, all of which he is completely familiar with when deconstructing cases in search of favorable evidence.

-DUI Laws in Tennessee
+What Are the DUI Laws in Tennessee?

 - You were driving or were in physical control (even if the car was not moving) with a blood alcohol concentration (BAC) of .08 percent or more.
 If your BAC measured .20 percent or higher, it is considered an “aggravated” DUI, and thus is subject to enhanced penalties.